A Low Price to Pay for a Mega Melt-Up

 And, when you zoom out, it’s clear that it’s a small price to pay.

 Now, by comparison, what we’re seeing in stocks right now isn’t anything like what I just showed you.
-The S&P 500 is 3% off its highs and the Nasdaq 100 is nearly 7% off its highs.
+The S&P 500 is 3% off its highs and the Nasdaq-100 is 5% off its highs.

 They can absolutely go lower from here, and that would not change my thinking on this Mega Melt-Up one bit.

-Note: Editor’s Note: Geopolitical uncertainty, tariffs, mixed earnings results, and stalled-out price action have been throwing a wrench into the works this year.
-But our partners at TradeSmith couldn’t be more certain about what’s coming.
-And what’s coming is the continuation of an epic melt-up that officially began in April of last year… and will likely only accelerate over the next 12 months.